panva/jose/docs/interfaces/jwks_remote.RemoteJWKSetOptions.md

 • `Optional` **timeoutDuration**: `number`

-Timeout for the HTTP request.
+Timeout (in milliseconds) for the HTTP request.
 When reached the request will be aborted and the verification will fail.
 Default is 5000.